SrmJap/Imperium/README.md

 first solo project, the objectives were to lay the foundations and mastery of web layout.
 With the help of some specific implementation in Javascript.

+Functional website with a sales section where you can access to see the characteristics of a home as an example.
 #
 #